GerardOtiniano/click2shape/README.md

-# shapepick
+# click2shape

-**shapepick** is a lightweight tool for interactively extracting shapefiles from georeferenced raster maps using a region-growing algorithm.
+**click2shape** is a lightweight tool for interactively extracting shapefiles from georeferenced raster maps using a region-growing algorithm.
 The tool is designed for researchers working with mapped features (e.g., lakes) that can be visually separated from surrounding elements based on pixel intensity.
 The output is a `.shp` file of the selected feature boundary saved alongside the input GeoTIFF.

 This tool is ideal for semi-automated digitization of surface features in spatially referenced imagery.

 ---

-## 🔧 Overview
+## Overview

 This script enables users to:
 - Load a georeferenced `.tif` image (e.g., exported from QGIS)